aferrodelgado/python-api-challenge/README.md

 Your main tasks will be to use the Geoapify API and the geoViews Python library and employ your Python skills to create map visualizations.

 ![Screenshot 2024-09-21 at 9 12 01 PM](https://github.com/user-attachments/assets/75604860-694f-40ad-86b2-7acd38f8bd62)

+Utilized Learning Assistant and Chat GPT for assistance in coding and resolving error messages, particularly for defining a function for creating the linear regression plots.